dostephanedo-rgb/First-attemp-at-constructing-real-number-in-lean-4/README.md

 Starting from peano's axioms using non-constructive method to create real numner through the use of quotient.
 The project only got to the constructiong of rational number.
+All the theorem are in Math Storage folder, Basic.lean file.